~ ~ ~ Greater Los Angeles Area Mensa Testing Information ~ ~ ~

 Please note that when these test sessions are full, we may send out a request for confirmation email several days before the exams.
 That confirmation from you is needed to actually reserve a seat.
 When we're not full, we will normally not request your RSVP.

 Check back here for the times and the dates, since they may change.
-We are generally testing in Pasadena on the 3rd Saturday of the month at 11 AM, but schedules may change, and San Fernando Valley and West LA usually have testing on different dates and times.
+We are generally testing in Pasadena on the 3rd Saturday of the month at 11 AM, but schedules may change.
+San Fernando Valley and West LA don't have regular testing at this time....

-Bring: Yourself, well rested and ready for the Mensa Entrance Exam (takes 1 1/2 to 2 hrs) and a Photo ID, plus a check or money order for $40 made out to American Mensa.
-(Please no cash, but under no circumstances do we accept bills of over $20 denomination - exact change greatly desired!)
+Bring: Yourself, well rested and ready for the Mensa Entrance Exam (takes 1 1/2 hrs plus) and a Photo ID, plus a check or money order for $40 made out to American Mensa. (but under no circumstances do we accept bills of over $20 denomination - exact change greatly desired!)
 We supply the pencils and erasers!
 Please be there by the time noted above - we start the tests promptly.

 Some of the exam items are fairly small print - if you need corrective lenses, please come prepared.
 Also, the Pasadena room tends to be cool, so a sweater or light jacket may be good to have along as well.
 At Caltech, there is a set of vending machines just down the hall with sandwiches and drinks...
 If you need to bring water or a snack, please do so.
 (There is a small student snack/coffee shop across campus that opens 11 AM).